You are here

 For the majority of students enrolled in classes, accepted financial aid will automatically be credited to student bills 10 days prior to the start of classes – each semester.

 In order for your financial aid to be released (or disbursed for payment of university-related charges), you must:

-- Have an Award Summary that contains awards
+- Have an Award Summary that contains “Official” awards, as opposed to estimated awards

 - Have Accepted the Awards on Your Award Summary

-- Loan borrowers – complete the required loan steps for loan borrowers at CSULB
+- Loan borrowers – complete the required loan steps for new borrowers

 - Be maintaining Satisfactory Academic Progress (SAP)

-Pending Financial Aid is the amount of aid CSULB expects to credit to your student account; it is displayed on MyCSULB (and your bill) so that you can see how much aid is anticipated for the semester, and how much you will need to pay toward your account balance.
+Pending financial aid is the amount of aid CSULB expects to credit to your student account; it is displayed on your MyCSULB Student Center (and your bill) so that you can see how much aid is anticipated for the semester, and how much you will need to pay toward your account balance.

 Once you register for classes your tuition and fee charges for the semester will be added to your account.
-Tuition & fees are typically due prior to when financial aid can be released; your accepted financial aid will show as pending aid – and will postpone payment of your fees until your aid can be released.
+Tuition and fees are typically due prior to when financial aid is released; however, if your award summary has been finalized, your awards will show as Pending Financial Aid and will postpone the required payment of your fees until your aid can be released.

 If you have not been awarded financial aid, or have no pending aid displayed, by your fee payment deadline, you will need to contact Student Financial Services to make payment arrangements and avoid cancellation of your classes.